 The County will require the use of all accrued but unused paid leave (vacation, sick leave, personal leave, if applicable to the case, etc.) prior to any unpaid leave.
 The FMLA leave time frame will not be increased by the length of any paid leave (paid leave and unpaid FMLA leave cannot be stacked to increase leave time; instead, such leave must run concurrently).
 Any paid sick or other leave due to a serious health condition will be designated as FMLA leave and will be counted against the employee's annual FMLA entitlement.
-In addition, any workers' compensation or other disability leave resulting from a serious health condition will be designated as FMLA leave and leave will be designated as FMLA leave and count against an employee's entitlement.
+In addition, any workers' compensation or other disability leave resulting from a serious health condition will be designated as FMLA leave and count against an employee's entitlement.